 All data is initially ingested into the General Index, which by default is of the Continuous type.
-Once your data is ingested, you can assign different subsets of your data to different analytics tiers according to the intended use, as Continuous, Frequent, or Infrequent.
+Once your data is ingested, you can assign different subsets of your data to different analytics tiers according to the intended use, as Continuous or Frequent.

 When planning your Analytics Tiers, it is important to remember the following guidelines:

 - The General Index cannot be changed, and it is always Continuous type.

 - The tier you assign your data to defines the data's use capabilities for searching and analyzing, as outlined in the table below.